Browsing Tag

 In Tunisian Arabic, "Come" (the verb, in the future tense) is written using the Latin script as: (I) Nji (You) Tji (You, plural) Tjiw (He) Yji (She) Tji (We) Njiw (They) Yjiw Using the Arabic script, it is written…

-In Tunisian Arabic, "Italy" (the country) is written using the Latin script as: Italia Using the Arabic script, it is written as: إيطاليا Listen to this country pronounced (audio) Examples in sentences or statements…
+In Egyptian Arabic, "Checkout" (the noun, as in leaving a short-term stay) is written using the Latin script as: Tasgel 5rog Using the Arabic script, it is written as: تسجيل خروج Listen to this term pronounced (audio) …

 In Tunisian Arabic, "Came" (the verb, in the past tense) is written using the Latin script as: (I) Jit (You) Jit (You, plural) Jitou (He) Ja (She) Jet (We) Jina (They) Jew Using the Arabic script, it is written as:…